College of Humanities & Behavioral Sciences

 There is a psychology club, and they have speakers and meetings about topics of interest to psychology majors.
 Dr. Jeff Willner is the faculty advisor for that club.
 There is also PSI CHI, which is the honor fraternity for psychology majors.
 You can find out the exact requirements for membership in PSI CHI from Dr. Riding-Malon who is the faculty advisor.
 Also visit their information boards on the 4th floor of Russell Hall, right by the elevator.

 Is an internship required for psychology majors?
 What are the requirements for an internship (and why would I want to do one if it's not required)?

-The internship opportunity is not a required class, but we do recommend internships for stiudents who meet the requirements and are either planning not to go to graduate school or are planning on going to graduate school so they can work in an aplied area such I/O psychology, School Psychology, Ocupational Therapy, or an area of mental health (Clincial Psychology, Counseling Psychology, Conselor Education/Community Mental Health, Social Work, or Mariage and Family Theorap).
-You qualify to do an internship if you have had at least 75 hours of college level work, 18 hours in psychology, and have a 3.2 gpa in psychology.
-Only a limited number of people do an internship each semester, and if you are interested in doing one, you will need to be very pro-active in finding a place you would like to intern at and interviewing for a position.
-Internships can be anywhere from 1-12 hours, and are usually unpaid, but there is quite a bit of variability in internships.
-Besides the regular school year semesters, the summer is a good time to do one.
-Contact the psychology department to get in touch with the internship coordinator for any given semester.
+The internship opportunity is not a required class, but we do recommend internships for students who meet the requirements and are either planning not to go to graduate school or are planning on going to graduate school so they can work in an applied area such I/O psychology, School Psychology, Occupational Therapy, or an area of mental health (Clinical Psychology, Counseling Psychology, Counselor Education/Community Mental Health, Social Work, or marriage and Family Therapy).
+You qualify to do an internship if you have had at least 75 hours of college level work, 12 hours in psychology, have a 3.0 GPA in psychology, and have a 2.8 overall GPA.
+Here is more information on internships.